 - Wash your hands well before you use the drops.

 - Remove the cap (or twist off the tip of the unit if you are using a single-dose unit).

 - Tilt your head back a little and pull the lower lid of your eye out to form a pocket.

 - Hold the bottle (or single-dose unit) upside down near to your eye.
 Try not to touch your eye as you do this.

 - Apply enough pressure to release one drop into your eye.
 Only use a second drop if the first drop missed going into your eye.

 - Close your eye for a minute or two, and press gently on the side of your nose where the corner of your eye meets your nose.
 This helps to stop the drop from draining away and keeps it in your eye.

-- Replace the cap (or if you are using the single-dose unit, throw it away).
+- Replace the cap (or if you are using a single-dose unit, throw it away).

 Getting the most from your treatment

 - Before you start using the eye drops, read the manufacturer's printed information leaflet from the pack.
-The manufacturer's leaflet will give you more information about the eye drops and a full list of the side-effects which you may experience from using them.
+It will give you more information about the eye drops and will provide you with a full list of the side-effects which you may experience from using them.